eQualityTime/FlowersForTuring/donate.markdown

 <img src="{{site.baseurl}}/assets/images/2017/1.jpg" alt="Long distance photo of statue" width=250px />

-Alan Turing, the pioneering Computer Scientist and World War II codebreaker, has a statue in Sackville park in Manchester.
-On 23rd June each year, we surround it with flowers in their memory.
+Alan Turing, the pioneering Computer Scientist and World War II codebreaker, has a statue in Sackville Park in Manchester.
+On 23rd June each year, we surround it with flowers in his memory.

 Since 2013 we've raised £{{rounded_total | append: ",000"}} doing this, and we'd like {{ site.time | date: "%Y" }} to be our biggest year ever.
 Anyone who wants to get involved is welcome.
 Donations are made up of £3.50 to cover the cost of the flowers, a £13 charity contribution to [Special Effect](https://www.specialeffect.org.uk/), and a £3 charity contribution to the server costs of [The Open Voice Factory](https://theopenvoicefactory.org/) for a total of £18.50.